dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 further information on caveats and implementation issues come to light, it is less likely that a "break" will be catastrophic.
 Instead, such vulnerabilities and issues may represent a weakening of security - which may in turn be offset if a hybrid approach has been used.
-The complexity of next-generation algorithms needs to be balanced against the fact that hybridization itself adds more complexity to a protocol and introduces the risk of implementation mistakes in the hybridization process.
+The complexity of post-quantum algorithms needs to be balanced against the fact that hybridization itself adds more complexity to a protocol and introduces the risk of implementation mistakes in the hybridization process.